Redocly/redocly-cli/docs/commands/push.md

 Apart from uploading your API definition file, the `push` command can automatically upload other files if they are detected or referenced in the API definition:

 - the `.redocly.yaml` configuration file
-- the `package.json` file (if exists) from the folder where you're executing the `push` command.
-Redocly Workflows will use the `@redocly/openapi-cli` version specified in the `package.json`.
+- the `package.json` file (if it exists) from the folder where you're executing the `push` command.
+Redocly Workflows will use the `@redocly/openapi-cli` version specified in `package.json`.
 - the HTML template and the full contents of the folder specified as the `referenceDocs > htmlTemplate` parameter in `.redocly.yaml`.

 :::warning